rlrightleft/learn-SQL-MySQL/sqlzoo/9+_COVID19.md

    ROUND(100000 * confirmed / population, 2) rate,
    RANK() OVER (ORDER BY rate) rank
 FROM covid
   JOIN world ON covid.name = world.name
 WHERE whn = '2020-04-20'
 AND population > 10000000
 ORDER BY population DESC;
 ```

 **My Notes:**
-Calculate infection rates using population data from `world` table.
+Calculate infection rates using population data from the world table (`JOIN`).

 ---